BM-K/Response-Aware-Candidate-Retrieval/README.md

 # Response-Aware-Candidate-Retrieval
-A Hybrid Response Generation with Response-Aware Candidate Retrieval @IP&amp;M
+This repository contains the code for our paper "A Hybrid Response Generation with Response-Aware Candidate Retrieval" [@IP&M](https://www.sciencedirect.com/journal/information-processing-and-management)(IF: 7.466).